10 Best Herbal Teas For Cold Sore

 camellia sinensis tea

-Camellia sinensis, the plant from which green and black teas are derived, contains bioactive compounds such as polyphenols and catechins that may have anti-inflammatory and antiviral properties.
+Camellia sinensis, the plant from which green and black teas are derived, contains bioactive compounds such as polyphenols and catechins that may offer anti-inflammatory and antiviral properties.

 sambucus nigra tea

-Sambucus nigra, commonly known as elderberry, is often used in herbal teas to support immune health and may help alleviate symptoms of cold sores caused by the herpes simplex virus.
+Sambucus nigra, also known as European elderberry, is commonly used in herbal teas to support immune health and may help alleviate symptoms of cold sores caused by the herpes simplex virus.

 urtica dioica tea